cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 ``authentication``.
 You can inspect the result at any time using ``$this->request->getAttribute('authentication')`` from your controller actions.
-All your pages will be restricted as the ``AuthenticationComponent`` is checking the result on every request, and not finding any authenticated user, it'll redirect the user to the ``/users/login`` page.
+All your pages will be restricted as the ``AuthenticationComponent`` is checking the result on every request.
+When it fails to find any authenticated user, it'll redirect the user to the ``/users/login`` page.
 Note at this point, the site won't work as we don't have a login page yet...
 If you visit your site, you'll get an "infinite redirect loop" so let's fix that...